jsatlien/salty-runbooks/README.md

 [inventory]: http://docs.ansible.com/intro_inventory.html

-The primary playbook `cons.yml` was designed with Debian Wheezy servers in mind and will require tweaking to run elsewhere.
+The primary playbook `cons.yml` was designed with Debian Jessie servers in mind and will require tweaking to run elsewhere.

 The secondary playbook `metaobject.yml` is designed to build a Debian Jessie